 Having grown up on the eastern edge of the Rocky Mountains in western Canada, where a seemingly endless wild gives way to the rapidly expanding influence of human hubris, Byron was compelled to make things that ask unanswerable questions.
 He pursued a degree in art at The University of Calgary before wandering the islands of the South Pacific, finally finding himself in Buffalo, New York where he obtained an MFA in Emerging Practices at The University at Buffalo.
 He now teaches Electronic Art, Intermedia and Painting at Allegheny College in Meadville, Pennsylvania.

-César Escudero Andaluz, is an artist and researcher focused of Human-Computer Interaction, interface criticism, digital culture and its social and political effects.
+César Escudero Andaluz is an artist and researcher focused on Human-Computer Interaction, interface criticism, digital culture and its social and political effects.
 His work spans image-making, sculpture, videogame, installation, networked culture, IoT, robotics, media archaeology.
-Since 2011 he is researching at the Kunstuniversität Linz in Interface Culture LAB.
-His artworks have been shown in international electronic-art events, museums, galleries and conferences including ZKM, ARS ELECTRONICA CENTER (at) / ISMAR2015 (jp) / WRO2015 (pl) / TRANSNUMERIQUES (fr) / HANGAR.

 Charles Céleste Hutchins was born in San Jose, California in 1976 and currently lives in London, England.
-Growing up in Silicon Valley, he started programming at a young age and has continued to do so, even after leaving dot coms to peruse music composition – obtaining an MA form Wesleyan University in 2005 and a PhD from the University of Birmingham in 2012.
+Growing up in Silicon Valley, he started programming at a young age and has continued to do so, even after leaving dot coms to pursue music composition – obtaining an MA from Wesleyan University in 2005 and a PhD from the University of Birmingham in 2012.
 He teaches music technology at the University of Kent and is a co-founder of the Network Music Festival.
 His computer music is primarily composed of bugs that sound good.